Employee Recognition Survey Questions - Why is it Important

-The idea of employee recognition could mean anything, from a simple pat on the back to felicitating employees with a monetary reward or even a non-monetary award presented in front of their peers.
+The idea of employee recognition program could mean anything, from a simple pat on the back to felicitating employees with a monetary reward or even a non-monetary award presented in front of their peers.

 No matter how talented your employees are, they cannot sustain their productivity at work if they aren’t recognized enough.

-Therefore, a culture of recognition is key to organizations.
+Therefore, a company culture of recognition is key to organizations.
 Consciously try to inculcate one in your workplace as it helps your employees to see that their organization values their contribution.

-We all know that employees are the backbone of any organization.
+Well, we all know that employees are the backbone of any organization.

 And the likelihood of an employee quitting increases when they feel unrecognized at work.